 January 27th is Family Literacy Day here in Canada, a chance for families from coast to coast to reflect on the importance of learning together as a family.
-ABC Life Literacy Canada is marking the 15th year of Family Literacy Day by encouraging families to enjoy at least 15 minutes of fun learning together every day.
+ABC Life Literacy Canada is marking the occasion by encouraging families to enjoy at least 15 minutes of fun learning together every day.
 According to the organization’s website, “Even just 15 minutes a day can improve a child’s literacy skills dramatically, and can help a parent improve their skills as well.”
 You’ll find some fun 15-minute learning ideas over on their site.
+We also have lots of ideas to inspire you on our Family Literacy board on Pinterest.

 What you’ll need: